 You may not realize it, but the normal eyesight of a cat is superior to the eyesight of a human with 20/20 vision.
-This means cats are already starting out with an advantage over us, but that's not the end of the story.
+This means cats are already starting out with an advantage over humans, but that's not the end of the story.

 Along with superior vision, cats are equipped with other heightened senses that help them find their way around.
 A cat's whiskers are an extremely important part of its sensory system, and so are the hairs between the pads of the paws.
 By no means as sensitive as a dog's olfactory system, a cat's sense of smell is also far more delicate than our own.
 They can smell things we normally only rely on our vision to detect, such as water.

 Other Senses Help When Sight Begins to Fail